Jsparrow/jsparrow.github.io/docs/rules/rearrange-class-members.md

 title: Rearrange Class Members
 description:
     This rule rearranges the body declarations of a class based on the Oracle Code Convention for File Organization.
-tags: ["Rule", "Java 1.1", "Coding Conventions", "Readability"]
+tags: ["Java 1.1", "Coding Conventions", "Readability"]
 ---

 # Rearrange Class Members